jude4/image-compresser/README.md

 ## Image Compresser

-Image compresser allow you to compress any large file in jpg, jpeg, png to a smaller size without lossing it original quality.
+Image compresser allow you to compress any large file in jpg, jpeg and png format to a smaller size without lossing it original quality.